wehs7661/REMD_analysis/README.md

 ## Usage

-### 1. Prepartion of simulation input files
+### 1. `HREMD_prep.sh`: Prepartion of simulation input files
-This package provides a simple way to prepare simulations input files (such as `.mdp` and `.tpr` files for each replica) for Hamiltonian replica exchange simulations and submitting jobs to Summit or Bridges.
-By running the command `bash HREMD.sh`, the following promopts will be invoked for the user to specify relevant paramters:
+This code provides a simple way to prepare simulations input files (such as `.mdp` and `.tpr` files for each replica) for Hamiltonian replica exchange simulations given the common `.gro`, `.top`, `.ndx` files and a template `.mdp file`.
+It also submits jobs to Summit or Bridges (user-defined).
+By running the command `bash HREMD_prep.sh`, the following promopts will be invoked for the user to specify relevant paramters:
 ```
 This shell script prepares all the files needed to run a Hamiltonian replica exchange including .mdp files and .tpr files, given the common .gro file and a template .mdp file.
 A job submission script will also be generated.
 Please input the name of the job: